 - Substance use while involved in hazardous situations such as operating machines and driving

 - Being involved in drug-related arrests

-If you are undergoing damaging consequences of Ambien abuse, you need to undergo a treatment.
+If you are living with the damaging consequences of Ambien abuse, you need to undergo a treatment.
 The process of Ambien detoxification can cause many withdrawal symptoms such as cravings, nervousness, convulsions and insomnia, requiring one to be under a supervised setting during treatment.
-The addicts should not stop taking it immediately but rather taper off the drug for better results.
+An addict should not stop taking it immediately but taper off the drug for better results.

-Services available for patients in medical facilities include: medication therapy, behavioral therapy and counselling.
+The types of services available for patients in medical facilities include: medication therapy, behavioral therapy and counseling.
 They could be outpatient or inpatient facilities.